 UK Visa Refusal Letter Not Received — What to Do

-If you received the decision email but have not received the physical refusal letter, check first whether the passport has been collected or delivered.
+If you received the decision email but not the physical refusal letter, check first whether the passport has been collected or delivered.
 If the passport has been returned with a visa vignette and no refusal letter, the visa was approved.
-If the passport has been returned without a visa and without a refusal letter, contact the Visa Application Centre immediately.
+If returned without a visa and without a refusal letter, contact the Visa Application Centre immediately.
 For in-country applications, check the UKVI online account.
 If significant time has passed since the decision email (more than 2 weeks in-country, more than 4 weeks out-of-country), contact UKVI.

 Step-by-Step: Refusal Letter Not Received

-- Most visitor visa refusals cite V 4.2 of Appendix V (genuine visitor / intention to leave); Skilled Worker refusals cite Appendix Skilled Worker; spouse refusals cite Appendix FM
+• Most visitor refusals cite V 4.2 of Appendix V; Skilled Worker refusals cite Appendix Skilled Worker; spouse refusals cite Appendix FM

-- Subject Access Request is the most comprehensive route to obtain the full case file — free, one-month response, includes caseworker notes
+• Subject Access Request is the most comprehensive route to the full case file — free, one-month response, includes caseworker notes

 A UK visa refusal letter is the official Home Office Notice of Immigration Decision served under Appendix SN (Service of Notices) of the Immigration Rules.
 It records a visa refusal, identifies which paragraphs of the Immigration Rules the application failed under, sets out the caseworker's reasons and evidence assessment, and identifies recovery options (administrative review, tribunal appeal, judicial review, reconsideration, or fresh application) with their deadlines.
 The refusal letter follows a standard six-section structure and is the operative document for all refusal recovery action.